Lutz Dietzold, CEO of the German Design Council, on sustainable design

 sustainable chair

-Wehlers Design, RUM Chair, made from 100% recycled material
+Wehler's design, RUM Chair, made from 100% recycled material

 What are the expectations of “good design” these days and has this expectation changed in recent years?

-If overproduction is to be avoided and products are to be more durable, they must be of outstanding quality and functionality - and they must really give consumers pleasure and offer them added value.
+If overproduction is to be avoided and products are to last longer, they must be of outstanding quality and functionality - and they must really bring joy and added value to consumers.
 This is the most important development in the definition of "good design": The functionally perceptible and understood sustainability plays a significant role in the success of a product today.

 How do you define “sustainable design” and why is it a challenge to define general industry standards for it?